cobwebch/external_import/Documentation/User/BackendModule/Index.rst

 Clicking on the information icon leads to a screen showing all the information about that particular configuration.
-The view consists of three tabs: the first one displays the configuration from the "ctrl" section of the TCA ("General information"), the second one displays the configuration for each column ("Columns mapping") and the third one displays the list of :ref:`steps that the process will go through <user-overview>`, including any :ref:`custom steps <developer-steps>`.
+The view consists of three tabs: the first one displays the :ref:`general configuration <administration-general-tca>`, the second one displays the :ref:`configuration for each column <administration-columns>` and the third one displays the list of :ref:`steps that the process will go through <user-overview>`, including any :ref:`custom steps <developer-steps>`.

 .. figure:: ../../Images/InformationInspector.png